-Our business is organised into several business units with our supply chain spanning approximately 44 countries and consisting of indirect procurement of products, services and supplies needed to effectively conduct business.
-Goods and/or services frequently acquired include hardware, software, telecommunications, office supplies, marketing products, travel and IT services.
-Unlike direct supply chain organizations, indirect procurement has minimal interaction with manufacturing suppliers, but primarily conducts business with resellers.
-Despite responsibility for respecting human rights ultimately falling to these manufacturing suppliers, BMC recognises that as customers we still need to play an active role and we have adopted various means to clearly communicate our expectations to suppliers.
-In fact, all suppliers and service providers are expected to adhere to the same ethical standards as our employees which have been outlined in our Third Party Code of Conduct.
-We require every supplier, contingent worker and service provider across the globe to sign up to our Third Party Code of Conduct which prohibits them "from engaging in or supporting the use of slavery, child, compulsory, forced, or involuntary labor, including human trafficking" and we ask that suppliers "flow down such prohibition to any third party they should be engaging with, directly or indirectly, to provide services to BMC" to ensure that our stance is as far reaching as possible.
+Our business is organised into several units, with customers and the wider supply chain sitting in over 130 countries.
+We use our supply chain to effectively conduct business indirectly procuring products, services and supplies.
+The goods and/or services frequently acquired by us include hardware, software, telecommunications, office supplies, marketing products, travel and IT services.
+Unlike direct supply chain organizations, however, indirect procurement has minimal interaction with manufacturing suppliers and we primarily conduct business with resellers.
+Responsibility for respecting human rights ultimately falls to these manufacturing suppliers but BMC recognises nevertheless that as customers we still need to play an active role.
+In this respect, we have adopted various means to clearly communicate our expectations to third parties and all our suppliers, contingent workers and service providers across the globe are asked to adhere to the same ethical standards as our employees.
+This is outlined in our Third Party Code of Conduct. where we prohibit third parties "from engaging in or supporting the use of slavery, child, compulsory, forced, or involuntary labor, including human trafficking" and suppliers are required to "flow down such prohibition to any third party they should be engaging with, directly or indirectly, to provide services to BMC".
+This ensures that our zero tolerance stance on modern slavery and human trafficking is as far reaching as possible.

-(2) Ensuring our Employees are aware of our commitment to slavery and Human trafficking Our Code of Conduct (for employees) reflects our commitment to acting ethically and with the utmost integrity throughout all of our business relationships and each and every employee is required to sign up to this.
+(2) ENSURING OUR EMPLOYEES ARE AWARE OF OUR COMMITMENT TO SLAVERY AND HUMAN TRAFFICKING Our Code of Conduct (for employees) reflects our commitment to acting ethically and with the utmost integrity throughout all of our business relationships and each and every employee is required to sign up to this.
 We also require each and every employee to undertake training on an annual basis to ensure that they understand the risks of modern slavery and human trafficking and to stress the importance of upholding our corporate and social responsibilities.